awsdocs/amazon-connect-admin-guide/doc_source/scheduling-terminology.md

 Only schedulers can view and adjust draft schedules\.
 Agents or their supervisors cannot view these schedules until published\.

-## Overtime / Voluntary time off<a name="overtime-voluntary-time-off-defined"></a>
+## Overtime / Time off / Voluntary time off<a name="overtime-voluntary-time-off-defined"></a>
 + Requesting overtime to agents allows your contact center to handle a contact surge or agent shortages without hiring more employees\.
-Requesting voluntary time off to agents allows your business to handle contacts without paying employees to be idle\.
++ Requesting time off to agents allows your business to handle contacts while paying employees\.
 +  Requesting voluntary time off to agents allows your business to handle contacts without paying employees to be idle\.

 ## Publish a schedule<a name="publish-schedule-defined"></a>